+ Expand All

 The interventional radiologist will explain the Wada test in detail before the procedure.
 Informed consent is required, as with all invasive procedures.
 Most patients remain in the recovery area under observation for six hours after the procedure.

 Patients with a seizure focus in the language dominant side of the brain (usually the left side) may undergo intraoperative language testing.
-This is done to be as sure as possible that language areas are not damaged during the surgery.
+This is done to be as sure as possible that language areas are protected during the surgery.
 In such cases, the anesthesiologist will wake the patient after the brain surface is exposed.
+You will go to sleep after the testing is complete.

-The epilepsy team will then test different parts of the surface of the brain for evidence of language function.
+The epilepsy team tests different parts of the surface of the brain for evidence of language function.
 You may be asked to count, talk or name items in pictures while the surgeon tests for areas of language function.
 The procedure is not painful, since the brain itself does not have pain receptors.

 Local anesthesia is used throughout the procedure.
 After language areas are identified, the patient is put back to sleep with general anesthesia for the rest of the procedure.

-The Epilepsy Center Team has had very good outcomes for epilepsy surgery, comparable to the best centers in the world.
-Of all patients who have temporal lobe epilepsy surgery, 75 percent are seizure-free after surgery and usually continue on medication.
-Another 20 percent are significantly better, but not seizure-free.
-The remaining 5 percent experience no significant improvement.
-The results for surgeries outside the temporal lobe are less satisfactory, with 38 percent becoming seizure-free, 50 percent experience improvements and 12 percent see no improvement.
+Epilepsy Center Team has had very good outcomes for epilepsy surgery, comparable to the best centers in the world.
+Of all patients who have temporal lobe epilepsy surgery, 80 percent are seizure-free after surgery and usually continue on medication.
+The remainder are significantly better, but not seizure-free.
+Very few patients have no benefit from surgery as the only patients going in to surgery are selected because they will succeed.
+The results for surgeries outside the temporal lobe may not be as successful, with 40 percent becoming seizure-free, 50 percent experience improvements and 10 percent experience less satisfaction.
 Certain features may improve or reduce the chances of success for a particular patient.
-Your doctor can better explain the circumstances of your case.

 Most patients leave the hospital within one week, many within 3 - 5 days of surgery.
 Most recuperate at home for several weeks, gradually easing back into their school, work or home activities over the next few months.
 You may need more or less time depending on your general health.